32-pounder gun: 32-pounder 50 cwt Medium Gun A by Monk

 It had been intended to bore up all the 6-foot and 9-foot 24-pounders to 32-pounders, but, in the trials made with several, they failed, partly through a diminution of the windage from .21 inch to .15 inch, and partly from the increase of the weight of the shot; on which accounts, though the diminution of the weight of metal was inconsiderable in itself, the strength of the guns was so much reduced that they could not resist the charges; it therefore became necessary to provide new 32-pounders, medium guns, as they were called, in order to complete the gradation to the old standard, the 32-pounder, 56 cwt., and 9 feet 6 inches long.

 Mr. Monk put forward a new principle for the construction of guns in 1838.
 He maintained the ratio of metal in the gun to the shot as it had been (about 1.75 cwt to 1 pound, cf Blomefield's 32-pounder of 56 cwt).
 At the same time he redistributed a lot of metal from the chase of the gun to the charging cylinder.

 In 1838 gun 'A' of 9 feet and 50 cwt succeeded its trials.
 Douglas remarked that this was an 'excellent gun'.
 It weighed no more than the old 24 pdr of 9.5 feet, but was thicker in the charge than the 32 pdr of 56 cwt.
 With a charge of 8 lbs it shot almost as far as the old gun of 56 cwt that was 6 inches longer.
-Note that the caliber (as in width of the barrel) of Monk's guns was less than that of the old 32-pounders, reducing windage.
+Note that the calibre (as in width of the barrel) of Monk's guns was less than that of the old 32-pounders, reducing windage.

 Douglas noted that the 32 pdr 50 cwt had generally superseded the 24 pdrs of 48 and 50 cwt in the naval service.
 This statement seems counter-intuitive when one assumes that Gun A had almost the same effectiveness as the 56 cwt.
 It is nevertheless confirmed by Douglas' overview of the armament of the British Navy by July 1848.
 It shows that the 32 pdr 50 cwt was placed on the middle deck of the Caledonia class, replacing the 24 pdrs there, while the 32 pdrs of 56 cwt remained in place on the lower deck.
 The same applied to the second-rates of the Superb class.
 On some of the larger frigates the 50 cwt did become the main armament, but then again it was a replacement for the 24-pounder.